Subscribe

 How to tell if your dog was bitten by a venomous spider

-Immediate clinical symptoms of brown recluse or black widow bites can show up in just hours, and they could last up to days.
+Immediate clinical symptoms of brown recluse or black widow bites can show up in just hours, and they could last for days.
 Pain and redness are the most telling signs, but other symptoms may include seizures, muscle stiffness, lethargy, paralysis, vomiting, and fever.

 Flea bites

-You should look for clusters of small, red bumps (often with red halos around them) around the paws, belly, or folds of skin.
+You should look for clusters of small, red bumps (often with red halos around them) around the paws, ears, belly, or folds of skin.
 Small black pepper-like spots called flea dirt are a common way to tell if fleas are the cause of your pup’s problems.
+Flea dirt is actually flea poop.
+It contains specks of dried blood and will turn a rusty red when wet.

 Closeup the skin and dog hir,this show the Dermatitis in dog and disease on dog skin from itching and scratch.